Deir Jarir

-Deir Jarir (دير جرير) is a Palestinian agricultural town in the Ramallah and al-Bireh Governorate in the central West Bank, located 12 km northeast of Ramallah.
+Deir Jarir (دير جرير) is a Palestinian town in the Ramallah and al-Bireh Governorate of the State of Palestine, in the central West Bank, located 12 km northeast of Ramallah.
 It is situated on a hilltop overlooking the Jordan Valley at an elevation of 900 m.
-According to the Palestinian Central Bureau of Statistics (PCBS), Deir Jarir had a population of approximately 3,986 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics (PCBS), Deir Jarir had a population of 4,469 inhabitants in 2017.

-It spreads along a large land area of 33357 dunam, of which 17.2% is under the civil jurisdiction of the Palestinian National Authority (PNA), while the remainder is under Israeli military control.
-Most of the land administered by the PNA is the city's built-up area and most of Deir Jarir's cultivated lands are grown with grape vines and fig and olive trees.
-Open-spaces make-up 76% of the town's area.
+It spreads across a large land area of 33357 dunam, of which 17.2% is under the civil jurisdiction of the Palestinian National Authority (PNA) and the remainder under Israeli military control.
+Most of the land under PNA administration is urban, surrounded by grape vines, and groves of fig and olive trees.
+76% of the town's area is open space.